envi/envi.github.io/docs/index.md

 **v.
 5.8.2**

-You can now use a new [Vendor Contact](VendorContacts.md#create-a-new-vendor-contact) endpoint to create a new Vendor Contact within a logged organization.
+You can now use a new [Vendor Contact](VendorContacts.md#create-a-new-vendor-contact) endpoint to create a new Vendor Contact within the logged-in organization.

 **v.
 5.8.1**

-You can now use a new [Vendor Address](VendorAddresses.md#create-a-new-vendor-address) endpoint to create a new Vendor Address within a logged organization.
+You can now use a new [Vendor Address](VendorAddresses.md#create-a-new-vendor-address) endpoint to create a new Vendor Address within the logged-in organization.

 **v.
 5.8.0**